foniod/redbpf/README.md

 you can specify other LLVM versions as follows:
 - `cargo build --no-default-features --features llvm13`
 - `cargo build --no-default-features --features llvm11`

+If you want to install `cargo-bpf` with other LLVM versions then you can try this command:
+- `cargo install cargo-bpf --no-default-features --features=llvm13,command-line`
+- `cargo install cargo-bpf --no-default-features --features=llvm1,command-line`

 ## Valid combinations of rust and LLVM versions